-- 2.1 The mayor will preside at a meeting of Local Government. - 2.2 If the mayor is absent or unavailable to preside, the deputy mayor will preside. - If both the mayor and the deputy mayor, or the mayor's delegate, are absent or unavailable to 2.3 preside, a councillor chosen by the councillors present at the meeting will preside at the meeting. - 2.4 The Local Government will choose the chairperson for a committee meeting.
-This chairperson will normally preside over meetings of the committee. - 2.5 If the chairperson of a committee is absent or unavailable to preside, a councillor chosen by the councillor's present will preside over the committee meeting. - 2.6 Before proceeding with the business of the local government meeting, the person presiding at the meeting will undertake the acknowledgement and/or greetings deemed appropriate by the local government.
+- 2.1 The mayor will preside at a meeting of Local Government. - 2.2 If the mayor is absent or unavailable to preside, the deputy mayor will preside. - 2.3 If both the mayor and the deputy mayor, or the mayor's delegate, are absent or unavailable to preside, a councillor chosen by the councillors present at the meeting will preside at the meeting. - 2.4 The Local Government will choose the chairperson for a committee meeting.
+This chairperson will normally preside over meetings of the committee. - 2.5 If the chairperson of a committee is absent or unavailable to preside, a councillor chosen by the councillor's present will preside over the committee meeting.

-Doc Number: STAT-PRO-025 Date Effective: 24/04/2024 This document is uncontrolled when printed
+Doc Number: STAT-PRO-025 Date Effective: 11/11/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 6 Page 4 of 37